NAEP-AS-Challenge/math-prediction/readme.md

 ## Item Classification & Dataset Processing

-We have classified the 10 items into "Type 1" and "Type 2" for the purpose of automated scoring; please note that these are categories created only for the purpose of this challenge for the sake of clarity in this automated scoring context.\
+We have classified the 10 items into *Type I* and *Type II* for the purpose of automated scoring; please note that these are categories created only for the purpose of this challenge for the sake of clarity in this automated scoring context.\
 \
-There are six "Type I" items which are composed of multiple parts that each have a score and response fields.
+There are six *Type I* items which are composed of multiple parts that each have a score and response fields.
 For the purpose of the challenge, participants are requested to score one part of the item which contains a section that is potentially scorable using NLP.
-For the four other items, called "Type II" items here, there are multiple parts within an item; however, these parts are dependently linked portions of the item and, as such, were assigned a single score that encompasses the responses contained within two or more parts.
+For the four other items, called *Type II* items here, there are multiple parts within an item; however, these parts are dependently linked portions of the item and, as such, were assigned a single score that encompasses the responses contained within two or more parts.

-For the "Type II" items, the sub-item scores have been combined into a single "assigned_score" variable which is described in the common variables table above.
+For the *Type II* items, the sub-item scores have been combined into a single "assigned_score" variable which is described in the common variables table above.
 The original part scores are also included and can be decoded using the item scoring guides provided in "[*Item